Armenian Virtual College: History

 The idea of AVC was born and the project was initiated in 2004 by Armenian General Benevolent Union (AGBU) Silicon Valley Chapter in order to better address the needs of students who wished to learn Armenian language, history and culture, but were unable to do so due to lack of schools in their location; the project also meant to offer a program in Armenian studies through an innovative approach and new technologies to appeal to present-day students.
 The inaugural academic term took place in 2009 with courses in Armenian language and Armenian history.
-Later, AVC multiplied the courses; Armenian culture and chess were added as subjects, and added more languages of instruction.
-As of today, the courses are available on multiple levels and in seven languages of instruction: Eastern Armenian, Western Armenian, English, French, Russian, Spanish and Turkish.
+Later, AVC multiplied the courses; Armenian culture and chess were added as subjects, and more languages of instruction were added.
+As of today, the courses are available on multiple levels and in eight languages of instruction: Eastern Armenian, Western Armenian, English, French, Russian, Spanish, Turkish, and Portuguese.

-In 2013, a partnership was announced with the University of Granada whereby AVC provides Eastern Armenian language courses to University of Granada students as a third foreign language option.
+AVC partners with 82 schools and universities worldwide through its hybrid education program, which blends traditional and online learning.
+The program allows participating institutions to expand and supplement their curriculum with additional resources and introduce innovative learning methods.

-In 2014, AVC redefined the Armenian experience by presenting a new multiplatform media product series-AVC Multimedia e-Book Series covering a wide variety of topics about Armenian history, culture and contemporary affairs.
-With the release of the Armenian Highland, the first in the series of interactive e-books, AVC’s expansion in a new direction was marked.
+In 2014, AVC launched a multiplatform media project, the AVC Multimedia e-Book Series, covering a variety of topics on Armenian geography, history, culture, and contemporary affairs.
+The multilingual series includes titles such as The Armenian Highland, Exploring Yerevan: A Look Inside the City’s Past and Present, Vayots Dzor, and From Kumayri to Gyumri, reaching over 40,000 users.
+The reader-friendly content includes interactive elements such as slideshows, 3D images, audio, and video features.

+In partnership with AGBU Silicon Valley, the Union of Employers of Information and Communication Technologies (UEICT), and Synopsys Armenia, and with funding from the Synopsys Foundation, AVC implements the STEP.ai Artificial Intelligence Educational Program for high schools in Armenia.
+The program was officially accredited by the Ministry of Education, Science, Culture and Sports of the Republic of Armenia, with 15 schools participating during the 2025–2026 academic year.
+The program is designed to introduce students to the fundamental concepts of AI and machine learning to prepare them for careers in the technology sector.